Child Protection Center

 The Allen Child Protection Center (ACPC) provides immediate assistance for children or dependent adults who may be victims of abuse, or have witnessed a violent crime.
 The ACPC uses a multi-disciplinary team approach and works closely with the Department of Human Services and law enforcement.
 The center provides forensic interviews, medical examinations, and familyadvocacy services.

 Referrals to the Allen Child Protection Center are made through the Department of Human Services, law enforcement, and medical providers.
 The center's staff are happy to answer questions and provide more information to individuals or community groups.
 Please contact the ACPC for more information.
-If you have a suspicion of child abuse, contact the Department of Human Resources.
+If you have a suspicion of child abuse, contact the Department of Human Services.

 ACPC Receives Accreditation